 The Spring CPD Conference is taking place as a face-to-face event in London 2023, with online elements for those who wish to attend virtually.
-Register your interest now below.Register your interest
+Register your interest now below.Register now

 If you want to be the first to hear about when registration opens, for a study day or event that interests you, then complete our register your interest survey.